bcgov/nr-polaris-collection/polaris/deploy/roles/create_project_directories/README.md

 The role performs the following tasks:

 1. **Debug Service Installation Directory**: Outputs the service installation directory for verification purposes.
-2. **Create Project Directories**: Creates the necessary directory structure for the project and service.
+2. **Create Required Directories**: Ensures the necessary project and service directories exist with the correct permissions.
-3. **Set Current Version**: Creates a symbolic link named `current` pointing to the specified install version directory.
+3. **Set Current Service Version**: Creates or updates a symbolic link `current` pointing to the latest service installation directory.
-4. **Clean Up Old Service Installation Directories**: Deletes the oldest service installation directory if more than three exist.
+4. **Clean Up Old Service Installation Directories**: Retains the three most recent installation directories by removing the oldest ones when necessary.

 ## Dependencies

-This role's default values are dependant on the values in the common role.
+This role depends on values from the common role for default variable settings.

 ## Example Playbooks